 We found 6 ear, nose and throat specialists who accept Humana HMO Open Access Copay 80/2000 near Mesa, AZ.

-Dr. Manikandan Sugumaran's specialty is otolaryngology (ear, nose, and throat).
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Sugumaran takes.
-He graduated from Northeast Ohio Medical University and then he performed his residency at New York-Presbyterian Hospital and a hospital affiliated with Stony Brook University Medical Center.
-He is affiliated with Banner - University Medical Center Phoenix, Banner Desert Medical Center, and Phoenix Children's Hospital.
+Dr. Manikandan Sugumaran practices otolaryngology (ear, nose, and throat).
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Sugumaran honors.
+Dr. Sugumaran graduated from Northeast Ohio Medical University.
+For his residency, Dr. Sugumaran trained at New York-Presbyterian Hospital, a hospital affiliated with Columbia University, and a hospital affiliated with Stony Brook University Medical Center.
+Dr. Sugumaran is affiliated with Banner - University Medical Center Phoenix, Banner Desert Medical Center, and Phoenix Children's Hospital.

 Conditions / Treatments

 Medicare Patient Insurance Eligibility